code-of-kai/git-foil/README.md

 ### Security Limitations

-- ⚠️  **Shared key model** - All team members use the same master key file.
-Can't revoke individual access without re-keying the entire repository.
+* ⚠️ **Shared key model** — All team members use the same master key.
+Revoking access requires re-encrypting the entire repository.
+No per-user audit or access control.

-### Performance

-Built in Elixir with **Rust NIFs** for the actual crypto.

-**On a laptop:**
-- Encrypt 1,000 files: ~5 seconds
-- Decrypt 1,000 files: ~5 seconds
-- Throughput: ~100-200 MB/s per file

-Yes, even with six layers.
-Turns out when you're neurotic about security, you're also neurotic about performance.

-You won't notice it happening.
-Which is exactly the point.
+* ⚠️ **Deterministic encryption** — For Git compatibility, identical plaintexts produce identical ciphertexts.
+This leaks equality patterns and reveals when files remain unchanged or revert to earlier versions.
+* ⚠️ **Unencrypted working directory** — Files are stored in plaintext locally.
+Protect your machine with full-disk encryption and strong access controls.
+* ⚠️ **No formal audit** — While all algorithms are standards or competition winners, the combined system and multi-layer design have not yet undergone independent cryptographic review.
+* ⚠️ **Key loss** — Losing your master key makes encrypted data in Git permanently unrecoverable.
+Back up your key securely in a password manager or encrypted storage.

 ---